 12 Ways to Soothe Baby – the top 5

-1) White noise: The rhythmic, monotonous whooshing sound reminds baby of what it sounded like in the womb, therefore white noise can lull babies to sleep and help them stay asleep.
+1) White noise: The rhythmic, monotonous whooshing sound remind your baby of what it sounded like in the womb and covers up distracting noises by making one uniform sound.
 There are free white noise apps on your smartphone, but even the sound of a fan or a humidifier will work and of course your own gentle shhhhhh will work.
 Just make sure the noise is not too loud, and don’t shhh directly into baby’s ear.
+White noise can lull babies to sleep and help them stay asleep.

 2) The OM Technique: Thank goodness for this guy who showed us all how powerful laying baby on your chest and chanting a low, slow ohm…ohm…ohm can be!
 The vibration and sound are soothing to baby, kind of a different version of white noise.